cburgmer/json-path-comparison/ANALYSIS.md

 Following original JavaScript Goessner, some JSONPath implementations made up their own expression languages, and dispensed with JavaScript, Python, PhP et all for that purpose.
-Of these, the most popular and influential is [Java Jayway](https://github.com/json-path/JsonPath/).
+Of these, the most popular and influential was [Java Jayway](https://github.com/json-path/JsonPath/).

-In Jayway, expressions like `@['key']` and `@[1]` mean actual JSONPath expressions, JSONPath expressions may interchangeably begin with either `$` or `@`.
+In Jayway, expressions like `@['key']` and `@[1]` mean actual JSONPath expressions, evaluated against the "current value".
+Moreover, Jayway allows JSONPath expressions to start with either '$' or '@' at the beginning of evaluation, where '$' and '@' both represent the root value.
 Also in Jayway, by default JSONPath expressions are evaluated according to rules that produce a single value, not a result list.
 Some description of these rules may be found [here](https://support.smartbear.com/readyapi/docs/testing/jsonpath-reference.html),